Farzzn/Farzzn/README.md

 <h1 align="center">Hi 👋, I'm Farhan </h1>
 <h3 align="center">Motivated B.Tech student pursuing Computer Science and Engineering at the esteemed National Institute of Technology.
-Passionate about Machine Learning and Front-End Development, with a strong skill set in Python and C++.
+Passionate about Machine Learning and Web Development, with a strong skill set in Python, JavaScript and C++.
 Committed to continuously expanding knowledge and staying up-to-date with the latest industry trends.</h3>

 💬 **Ask me about**
   - C++